simonsobs-uk/data-centre/docs/user/pipeline/4-IO/1-grid-storage-system.md

 The path `/tmp/x509up_u$UID` will be useful later.
 You can also run `voms-proxy-info --all` and see it again in the `path` attributes.

-## Accessing the storage elements
+## Accessing the grid storage system

-You can now access our storage element at
+You can now access our grid storage system at

 - <davs://bohr3226.tier2.hep.manchester.ac.uk:443/dpm/tier2.hep.manchester.ac.uk/home/souk.ac.uk/>, or
 - <root://bohr3226.tier2.hep.manchester.ac.uk:1094/dpm/tier2.hep.manchester.ac.uk/home/souk.ac.uk/>.